bhavyathabejawada/AI-job-market-Analysis/README.md

- AI Job Market Analysis
-•	Developed a cutting-edge mobile and desktop application, ensuring a seamless user experience on iOS and Android.
-•	Utilized ML algorithms for accurate tracking of job posts to predict a post if it is real or fraudulent.
-•	collecting and processing data from various job posting websites to identify patterns and trends through webscraping.
+ In recent years, due to advancement in modern technology and social communication, advertising new posts has become very common issue in the present world.
+So, fake posting prediction task is going to be a great concern for all.
+Like many other classification tasks, fake posting prediction leaves a lot of challenges to face.
+This paper proposed to use different data mining techniques and classification algorithm like XG Boost classifier, Random Forest, LogisticRegression and Decision Tree to predict a post if it is real or fraudulent.
+We have experimented on Employment Scam Aegean Dataset (EMSCAD) containing 18000 samples performs great for this classification task.
+We used several machine learning (ML) algorithms to predict a fraudulent post.